CallynN/EasyGames/README.md

 -----------------BEGINNING OF SCRIPT----------------------------------
--- Create the database EasyGames if it does not exist

-IF NOT EXISTS (SELECT * FROM sys.databases WHERE name = 'EasyGames') BEGIN
+----Create the database EasyGames if it does not exist---------- IF NOT EXISTS (SELECT * FROM sys.databases WHERE name = 'EasyGames') BEGIN
     CREATE DATABASE EasyGames;